-Some of the main stated benefits of HIA are as follows:
+Some of the main benefits of HIA are:

-- extends the protection of human health and reduces the burden of ill health - enhances the coordination of action to improve health across various sectors - promotes greater equity in health - offers the potential to reduce the costs (transferred to the health care sector) of treating the health consequences of non-health policies that have been overlooked during planning and development.
+- · It can extend the protection of human health and reduce the burden of ill health. - It can enhance the coordination of action to improve health across various sectors. - · It can promote greater equity in health. - It offers the potential to reduce the costs (transferred to the health care sector) of treating the health consequences of non-health policies that have been overlooked during planning and development.